Scientific Computation Platform for Geophysical Geodesy

 (1) Construct the quantitative criteria for the ground stability weakening from the regional grid time series of the geodetic vertical deformation, ground gravity and tilt variations, and then continuous quantitatively monitor the ground stability variations.

-(2) Quantitative criteria of ground stability weakening mainly include that the ellipsoidal height increases, gravity decreases, horizontal gradient of the height or gravity variation is large, and the inner product of the tilt variations and terrain slope vector is greater than zero.
+(2) Quantitative criteria of the ground stability weakening mainly include that the ellipsoidal height increases, ground gravity decreases, horizontal gradient of the height or gravity variation is larger and the inner product of the tilt variations and terrain slope vector is greater than zero.

-(3) According to the geological disasters that occurred, optimize and synthesize various geodetic ground stability variation grid time series to adapt to the local environmental geology, and then consolidate regional stability variations monitoring capabilities.
+(3) According to the objective nature of ground stability reduction at the place and time of geological disaster, optimize and synthesize the ground stability variation grid time series to adapt to the local environmental geology, and then consolidate regional stability variations monitoring capabilities.